-Teacup Chihuahuas: Fact Versus Fiction
+Teacup Chihuahuas: Fact Vs Fiction

-Some teacup Chihuahuas may never grow larger than the palm of your hand.
+These special dogs often look like puppies their entire lives, and some teacup chihuahuas may never grow larger than the palm of your hand.

-What is a Teacup Chihuahua?
+What Is a Teacup Chihuahua?

 The Chihuahua Club of America condemns “teacup” as a misnomer.
 They find the term misleading, and they worry that it could trick unsuspecting buyers into spending more money than necessary.

 Let’s take a closer look at some teacup chihuahua facts and other information to help you decide if this kind of chihuahua breed puppy would make a good addition to your family.

 Some teacup chihuahuas may actually fit inside a teacup.
 Others may not.
 Because “teacup” isn’t a recognized classification of chihuahua, its definition is up to the breeder or owner.

 Some full grown teacup chihuahuas indeed look like miniature chihuahuas for their entire lives.
 Chihuahuas are full-grown by eight months to a year old.
 If your chi is a tiny dog on its birthday, it won’t be getting any bigger.

 You can generally expect an adult teacup chihuahua to weigh less than four pounds.
 They may never grow taller than six inches in height.

 Height and weight benchmarks are subjective, though, so you may meet a teacup chihuahua that doesn’t fit this description.